 Opportunities at the Sanctuary

 Harvest Home Animal Sanctuary invites you to become an animal care intern with us this summer.
 If you thrive on new experiences and aim to make a difference in the lives of animals, this is the opportunity for you!

-Description: Our Summer 2014 internship is a unique way for you to work directly with rescued animals at our beautiful sanctuary in the heart of the San Joaquin Valley.
-During the six-week internship, you will have the hands-on opportunity to learn the basics of rabbit, bird, goat, and pig care with us.
+Description: Our Fall 2014 internship is a unique way for you to work directly with rescued animals at our beautiful sanctuary in the heart of the San Joaquin Valley.
+During the internship, you will have the hands-on opportunity to learn the basics of rabbit, bird, goat, and pig care with us.